CiscoLives/LTRATO-2001/docs/tasks/task2/step1.rst

     .. note::

-        To simplify the script, the name of the testbed is hard-coded into the main():
+        To simplify the script, the name of the testbed is hard-coded into the main() function:
-        **testbed_filename = '/home/cisco/labpyats/pyats_testbed.yaml'**
+        **testbed_filename = 'pyats_testbed.yaml'**
-        In further scripts, the name of a testbed file will be inputed as a parameter of the script.
+        In subsequent scripts, the name of the testbed file will be provided as a parameter to the script.

     .. image:: images/code-structure.png
         :width: 75%